StackTraceDTU/PadharoApp/README.md

 	4. Time of last visit in a day
 -   Availability of tour guides and detecting the location of user, the application allows the user to rent a tour guide and rate him/her after service.

+## Business Model
+Possible modes of revenue generation are:
+- Partnering with food joints, festivals, events, plays etc. listed on the application.
+- Partnering with payment wallets for the purpose of paying the tour guide.
+- Commission received from guides as a part of getting them sources of revenue.

 ## Technology Stack
 - **UI/Front-end:** Android
 - **Back-end:** Ruby on Rails